 Most tapeworms are ½ inch long and are a grayish white color, but there are some species that can grow to 33 feet long and can lay over 1 million eggs per day.
 Tapeworm bodies are mostly reproductive organs.
-Their head hooks into the intestinal wall, the length of their bodies is made up of sections that are nothing but ovaries and testes for reproduction and their “tails” release these eggs.
+Their head hooks into the intestinal wall, the length of their bodies is made up of section that are nothing but ovaries and testes for reproduction and their “tails” release these eggs.
 These eggs hatch into larvae that can migrate to other parts of the human body and can form cysts.
 Even if the sections are broken off, the tapeworm can regenerate itself from only it’s head.
-Some tapeworms can live for over 25 years.
+Some tapeworms can live for 25 years.

 PORK TAPEWORMS - are carried by undercooked pork or by the anus-hand-mouth route.
 They can incubate in the human body for up to 30 years before reproducing.
 They can affect the eyes and the brain.
 The infection is called CYSTICERCOSIS.
 When the cysticerci are found in the brain, the condition is called neurocysticercosis.
 Once inside the body, the tapeworm egg hatches, penetrates the intestine, travels through the bloodstream and may develop into cysticerci in the muscles, brain or eyes.
 Signs and symptoms of infection will depend on how many there are and where in the body they are located.
 You may feel lumps in the muscles, under the skin.
 They may float in the eyes causing blurry or disturbed vision.
 They can also cause swelling of the eyes.
 In the brain, they cause headaches and seizures - they also cause confusion, lack of attention, balance difficulties and swelling of the brain (hydrocephalus).
 Heavy infections can cause sudden death.